 2-17-1774 Annapolis, USA – 3-4-1825 Philadelphia, USABack to Artist IndexView Artists Paintings

 His style may have been influenced by Spanish still life paintings he saw on his trip to Mexico and by the two works by Juan Sanchez Cotan, exhibited at the Pennsylvania Academy in 1816.
-Most of Raphaelle Peale's paintings are small in scale, and depict a few objects—usually foodstuffs—arranged on a tabletop before a darkened background.
-A notable exception is his trompe l'oeil, Venus Rising from the Sea—A Deception also entitled After the Bath.
+Most of Raphaelle Peale's paintings for which he is best known are small in scale and depict a few objects, usually foodstuffs, on a tabletop against a dark background.
+A notable exception is his trompe l'oeil, Venus Rising from the Sea, A Deception also known as After the Bath.

 After reportedly indulging in a night of heavy drinking, his health destroyed, he died at his home in Philadelphia at age fifty-one.
 He had four brothers who all became artists, two of them named Titian and Rembrandt.

 Artist Biography compiled by Albert L. Mansour at The World's Artist, with text adapted from Wikipedia.